JeanVinge/tmdb-movies/README.md

 - `Swiftlint` is used to make rules, in order to make the code in a good standard, forcing to fix variable names, method names, parameter count and so on.
 - `SwiftGen` generate code for localizable strings and images used on the project.
 - `SnapKit` wraps layout declaration and make the code more organizable.
-- `Kingfisher` deals with image caching, it's really helps when downloading and showing images.
+- `Kingfisher` deals with image caching, it really helps when downloading and showing images.

 # Installation